 10 Essential Social Media Tips For Musicians and Bands

-Learn How To Engage & Grow Your Social Media Following For Free
+How To Grow Your Social Media Following For Free

 1. Invite ‘likers' of your Facebook posts to like your artist page

-This isn’t a widely known function on Facebook (though it is a very valuable one!).
-It enables you not only to grow your followers, but also make sure that the people that you do invite have already shown an interest in you; meaning it is much less of a ‘cold-calling’ approach.
+This valuable Facebook function enables you to not only grow your followers, but also make sure that the people that you do invite have already shown an interest in you; meaning it is much less of a ‘cold-calling’ approach.

 2. Use Twitter lists

 Not only are Twitter lists a sensible way of keeping your chaotic life as a musician, music manager and PR person a little bit more in order, but they also help you quickly locate the people you want to reach AND help you start and nurture relationships.

 If you haven’t explored lists already, the initial process takes a few hours.
 But it is totally worth it.
 Go through all the people you follow on Twitter and start adding them to custom lists.
 They could be producers, labels, music blogs, PR companies etc. It really is empowering to be able to tailor your Twitter feeds depending on what you are looking for at that time.